Spousal Support / Alimony Attorney in Manassas, Virginia

 If you are the financially dependent spouse in a marriage, one of the toughest parts of getting a divorce may be finding answers to questions regarding how you will support yourself.
 It is not uncommon for one spouse to be the primary income earner, with the other spouse performing most of the duties related to caring for the home and children.
 While this is a common arrangement, it can be very hard for a spouse who has not worked – and perhaps does not have any higher education or training – to acquire a job and provide income for living expenses.
 When this is the case, spousal support may be part of a divorce settlement.

 At Olmstead & Olmstead, P.C., we have over two decades of experience representing clients for all types of family law matters.
 We understand the complexities of Virginia alimony/spousal support laws, and what factors the courts generally rely on to determine if one of the parties in a divorce is eligible to receive spousal maintenance, the amount of support that is usually awarded, and the duration in which the support payments should be made.
 We work closely with our clients, taking the time to listen and understand their needs and advocate forcefully for their rights and interests.

 If you considering filing for divorce in Virginia, here are some important things you need to know about spousal support:

-Spousal support, also called alimony or spousal maintenance, may be part of a divorce settlement when one party in a marriage is financially dependent upon the other.
-As specified in Virginia code, however, spousal support is not always part of a divorce settlement – in determining whether or not an award for spousal support will be made, the court will consider all factors that contributed to the divorce, including adultery.
+Spousal support, also known as alimony or spousal maintenance, may be part of a divorce settlement when one party in a marriage is financially dependent upon the other.
+As specified in Virginia law, however, spousal support is not always part of a divorce settlement.
+In determining whether or not an award for spousal support will be made, the court will consider all factors that contributed to the divorce, including adultery.
 In fact, adultery may be a bar to recovering spousal support.